 A party that will please everyone with an easy clean up?
 To go cups already set!
 Mom win for sure, regardless of who’s playing 🙂

 So if you are inviting friends over to watch the Super Bowl or watching it with your family, enjoy the game, whoever is playing….most importantly, enjoy the food, the company and watching your favorite team.
-How do you spend your NFL Football Sundays?
+How do you spend your Super Bowls?
 Come tell me over on Instagram and also subscribe to my weekly emails here.

 Until next time,